bruprescott/CTDizzle/Documentation/User_Guide.md

 ## Battery Charging Procedure
 The Qduino Mini has the ability to charge a single-cell lithium ion battery when connected to a computer or microUSB outlet adapter.
 The user can flash the Qduino FuelGauge sketch (found in Arduino IDE examples folder) to the Qduino to have the charge percentage reported to the serial monitor to ensure that the battery is not connected to the charging system for too long.
 Simply plug in the battery to the Qduino and connect the unit to a computer via microUSB.
 Don't forget to remove the SD card, so as to not record any unnecessary data.

 By default, the Qduino charges batteries at 100 mA.
 To increase the charge rate to 500 mA, you can solder the SJ1 pad on the backside of the Qduino.
+It is also recommended that you do not charge the battery through the JST Switch Cable.
+It might be easier to have a dedicated battery charger.

 The length of time a unit can be deployed is ultimately restricted by the battery used.
 Currently, a 3.7V 6000mAh LiPo will run the unit for approximately 160 hours.
 Battery life can be extended by turning off the LEDs on the EC EZO or decreasing sampling frequency.